 This was a segment from the Paint the Night Parade that ran from May 22nd, 2015 – January 8th, 2017 right down Main Street USA.

-And what better way to end a stroll down memory lane, and a night at any Disney Park, then fireworks!
+And what better way to end a stroll down memory lane, and a night at any Disney Park, than fireworks!
 This flashy scene is from the Magical: Disney’s New Nighttime Spectacular of Magical Celebrations which ran from 2009 to 2014.

 And now it’s time to say goodbye to all our blogging company.
 We always miss you when you’re not reading with us!